NevinAugustine/SecureGuard-v5-pro/README.md

 * 🛡️ **Incident Response** — Identify and contain suspicious activity.
 * 🎓 **Cybersecurity Learning** — Learn about EDR, ransomware detection, and endpoint security.

+   ## 🧪 Safe Ransomware Simulator

+SecureGuard includes an optional **harmless ransomware simulator** for educational and testing purposes.
+The simulator automatically creates its own designated test files with ransomware-like indicators so SecureGuard can detect and demonstrate its security capabilities.

+The simulator does **not infect, encrypt, or modify real user files**.
+All generated files are intended only for controlled testing.

+### Purpose

+- Test ransomware detection
+- Demonstrate threat scoring
+- Test quarantine functionality
+- Validate security alerts
+- Demonstrate SecureGuard in a safe environment
+- Support cybersecurity education and research

+> ⚠️ **Educational Use Only:** The simulator is designed for controlled security testing and creates test files specifically for SecureGuard detection.
+Do not modify it to target real or unauthorized data.

 ### Run SecureGuard

 ```bash